 A superannuation lump sum will be included in the Centrelink assets test when the benefit is received.
 While the benefits are retained in a superannuation fund, they will not be included in the Centrelink assets test until the member reaches the age pension age.

 In the past, the Family Court has had considerable difficulties in dividing matrimonial property because of the lack of flexibility in the superannuation preservation rules.

 The court previously dealt with the problem by either offsetting accrued superannuation benefits against other assets of the marriage, or by deferring property distribution until superannuation benefits are paid out.

 Employers are required to provide minimum levels of superannuation support for most of their employees.
 These payments are called superannuation guarantee contributions.
-The contribution rate is currently 9.25% (as at July 2013) of ordinary time earnings.
+The contribution rate is currently 9.5% (as at July 2014 with the next increase on 1 July 2019) of ordinary time earnings.